-Who is a U.S. Person?
+Who is a U.S. Person in term of taxation?

 The U.S. Government levies income taxes on U.S. individuals based on their worldwide income.
 The following individuals would be considered a U.S. person for tax purposes: